Sobha Singh (painter): Painting

 During his 39-year stay at Andretta, S. Sobha Singh painted hundreds of paintings.
 His main focus was Sikh gurus, their life and work.
 His series on the Sikh gurus have dominated to an extent that his paintings dominate the public's perception associated with Guru Nanak Dev Ji and Guru Gobind Singh ji.

 The portrait he made in honor of the 500th birth anniversary of Guru Nanak in 1969 is the one most people believe to be the visage of Guru Nanak.
 Sobha Singh painted pictures of other gurus as well, Guru Amar Das, Guru Tegh Bahadur and Guru Har Krishan.

 His paintings of Sohni Mahiwal and Heer Ranjha were also very popular.
 He also painted impressive portraits of national heroes and leaders like Shaheed Bhagat Singh, Kartar Singh Sarabha, Mahatma Gandhi, Lal Bahadur Shastri, etc.

 His murals are displayed in the art gallery of Indian Parliament House in New Delhi.
 The panel depicting the evolution of Sikh history features Guru Nanak with Bala and Mardana on one side; and Guru Gobind Singh in meditation on the other.
 Sobha Singh also dabbled in sculpture and did the busts of some eminent Punjabis such as M.S.
 Randhawa, Prithviraj Kapoor, and Nirmal Chandra, and an incomplete head-study of the Punjabi poet Amrita Pritam.
 The originals of his works are displayed in Sobha Singh Art Gallery at Andretta.
 The general public can also visit his studio in Andretta.

 Sobha Singh died in Chandigarh on 22 August 1986.
 Andretta (Palampur) is so popular because of the Sobha Singh Art Gallery and many of the visitors from all over the world including tourists visit Andretta to see his art.

 Awards

 Numerous awards and distinctions were conferred on him, the prominent being the title of State Artist of the Punjab Government in 1974 and the Padma Shri of the Government of India in 1983.
 He was conferred upon the degree of Doctor of Literature (Honoris Causa) by Punjabi University, Patiala.

 The Ministry of Information and Broadcasting released a documentary film titled Painter of the People based on his life and works.
 The British Broadcasting Corporation also made a documentary on him in 1984.
-Indian Government issued postal stamp in honour of Sobha Singh in 2001.
+Indian Government issued postal stamp in honour of Sobha Singh in 2001.In July 2023, a maiden biography entitled 'Sobha Singh Artist: Life & Legacy' has been published by BlueOne.Ink.
+It has been authored by Dr Hirday Paul Singh.